 (4) The principal contractor must ensure that—

-Even on single contractor project where there is no principal contractor.
+Yes.
+You do.
+Even on a single contractor project where there is no principal contractor.
 And it's still a legal requirement to provide an induction under CDM.
-In this case, the sole contractor must then ensure that a suitable site induction is carried out for each worker.
+In this case, the sole contractor must ensure that a suitable site induction is carried out for each worker.

-It can often be assumed that the induction just takes place on the first day of a new project.
+It can sometimes be assumed that the induction just takes place on the first day of a new construction project.
 But this is wrong.
 Inductions are important throughout the project.

 The team on a construction site can change throughout the work.
 In fact, this is often the case.
 New trades come in at different stages of the project.
 The activities being carried out change as the project progresses.
 Someone who joins the project on day 10, has missed the induction carried out on day 1.
 But they still need an induction.
 As such, inductions should be carried out for each new member of the team that arrives, be that day 1 or day 100.

-You can use the construction site induction form to create and record your construction site induction.
+You can use the construction site induction form to create and record your induction.